karan-shishoo/DSCI601/README.md

 - seaborn               | for data visulization
 - tqdm                  | for streamlining looped data streaming

 Once the packages have been installed in your virtual environment the script can be run by clciking on the ⏩  button.The code will execute cell by cell, first reading in the data from the provided dataset, scrambling the built data then testing the various CMAB algorithms on that data.
-After the CMAB algorithm testing the data is then also run on regular MAB algorithms to verify that contex did help the algorithms make better decisions
+After the CMAB algorithm testing the data is then also run on regular MAB algorithms to verify that contex did help the algorithms make better decisions.

+The data currently considered in this case is CNAE-9 which is a publically avilable data set.
+More information on this data set is avialable in the datasets folder in the "CNAE-9.names" file.